 - Paprika (sweet): Smoked paprika or chilli powder can be used as a substitute for sweet paprika.

-- Chili Powder (optional): If chilli powder is unavailable, Cayenne or red pepper flakes can provide heat.
+- Chilli Powder (optional): If chilli powder is unavailable, Cayenne or red pepper flakes can provide heat.

 Storage